IN PERSON: An Interview With Markus Bühler – Associate Director of Watch and Movement Assembly At IWC

 “I mean IWC as an “engineering brain” [so to speak] is never comfortable with what we’ve achieved, and we always want to go further and further and further.
 If you look at the history of perpetual calendars, we started in 1985 with the perpetual calendar where the moon phase was accurate for 122 years.
 This meant after 122 years you have a deviation of one day and being a perpetual calendar, that means we also need to consider all the leap years.”

-“As a second stage, we improved the moon phase precision by 577 years.
+“As a second stage, we improved the moon phase precision to 577.5 years.
 While this was great, we were never comfortable with the results, we wanted to go further.
 We decided to work on both the moonphase and the Perpetual Calendar itself, which we changed to an Eternal Calendar.
 What does this mean?
 It means we now respect the rules of 100 years – which is exactly the same rules as for the leap year.
 The leap year describes the four-year cycle: Over three years, there are no leap years, and in the fourth there is.
 So, looking at 100 years, the space is the same in a 400-year cycle.
-The first 300 years are no leap years and the last hundred in that 400-year cycle there is and we implemented this in the perpetual calendar to make it Eternal.”
+The first three centuries are no leap years and the last century in that 400-year cycle there is and we implemented this in the perpetual calendar to make it Eternal.”

 RELATED READING: IWC Receives Guinness World Record For The Eternal Calendar